Camp Like an Expert: The Ultimate Camping Packing List

 To control the number of personal items you need to pack, limit yourselves to one bag per person, or one bag between two for children under 10 years.

 Packing quick-dry or light athletic wear is handy for camping.
 You can easily wash it out and dry it over a tent line to make your clothes last longer.
+(Plus you can use these handy tips for staying clean while camping.)
 Light, athletic fabrics are also breathable (so they don’t get too smelly too fast) and they can be easily packed into small spaces without becoming crumpled.
 Activewear is generally equally comfortable for energetic activities and lounging about the camp.